0x0a0d/promise-limit/README.md

 * to: number
 loop from 'from' to 'to', value will be sent to iterator, if you wanna get results, you must set `returnResult=true`

-##### PromiseLimit.until(conditionFunc, generatorFunc, limit, iterator, [conditionAndGeneratorParams])
+##### PromiseLimit.while(conditionFunc, generatorFunc, limit, iterator, [conditionAndGeneratorParams])

-* conditionFunc: until conditionFunction return falsy, the loop will stop
+* conditionFunc: while conditionFunction return truly, the loop will continue executing
+* generatorFunc: each loop round, iterator will receive value return from this function
+* conditionAndGeneratorParams: will pass to condition & generator each loop

+##### PromiseLimit.~~until~~`doWhile`(conditionFunc, generatorFunc, limit, iterator, [conditionAndGeneratorParams])

+* conditionFunc: execute the loop, until the conditionFunc return falsy
 * generatorFunc: each loop round, iterator will receive value return from this function
 * conditionAndGeneratorParams: will pass to condition & generator each loop